5 Helpful / 0 Not

 4 Helpful / 5 Not

-Pros: Located in a rather secluded area.
+Pros: Most shots require sharp accuracy.
+Located in a comfortable and secluded area.
 Some holes have nice mowed fairways.
 Plays around pretty quickly.

 Cons: Very short, leave your distance drivers at home.
 Two hazards include a pond and the river.
 Runs alongside a road.

-Other Thoughts: This course is obviously fit into a lot too small to support one.
-Some holes are really squeezed together.
+Other Thoughts: Some holes are really squeezed together.
 Yet it is good practice for tight shots.

 4 of 9 people found this review helpful.